Why Renovations Take Longer Than Expected

 You’re three weeks in and you realize you want the kitchen island moved two feet to the left.
 Seems minor.
 But it means revised drawings, a new structural assessment, potentially a permit amendment, rerouted plumbing, and a subcontractor who now has to come back.

-Change orders are the single biggest controllable cause of renovation delays — and they're almost always initiated by the homeowner.
+Change orders are the single biggest controllable cause of renovation delays—and they’re almost always initiated by the homeowner.
+Industry data put residential change orders averaging around 10% of contract value, with poorly-managed projects climbing past 25%.

-What to do: Invest heavily in the design and planning phase before construction starts.
-The more decisions you lock in before demo day, the fewer expensive pivots you'll make once the clock is running.
-Tools like ScopeWut!™ can help you think through phases and sequencing before you break ground.
+Invest heavily in the design and planning phase before construction starts.
+The more decisions you lock in before demo day, the fewer expensive pivots you’ll make once the clock is running.
+A clear, finalized scope before construction is the single most effective hedge against change-order cascade.
+(See the 12 scope items contractors leave vague.)

 6. Weather, Inspections, and Scheduling Gaps

 Inspections are another silent delay mechanism.
-In most jurisdictions, work has to stop at certain milestones until an inspector signs off.
-If inspectors are backed up, your crew may show up, have nothing they're legally allowed to do, and move on to another job while you wait.
+In most jurisdictions, work has to stop at certain milestones (rough plumbing, rough electrical, framing, insulation, final) until an inspector signs off.
+If inspectors are backed up, your crew may show up, have nothing they’re legally allowed to do, and move on to another job while you wait.

 The Bottom Line